EhoNo1/SimpleMatchmaking/README.md

 2. In the project folder, run `npm install` to update any dependencies that may have changed between updates.

 # Running
-Use `npm index.js` in a command terminal to start the webservice.
+Use `node index.js` in a command terminal to start the webservice.